diodac/c4-model-ts/README.md

 The generator automatically detects and validates two types of relationships:

-- **Direct Relations**: When a component directly uses another component (e.g., through constructor injection or class properties)
+- **Direct Relationships**: When a component directly uses another component (e.g., through constructor injection or class properties)
-- **Indirect Relations**: When a component creates or uses another component indirectly (e.g., creating new instances or using in method calls)
+- **Indirect Relationships**: When a component creates or uses another component indirectly (e.g., creating new instances or using in method calls)

-Relationships can be explicitly tagged with `DirectRelation` or `IndirectRelation` tags.
+Relationships can be explicitly tagged with `DirectRelationship` or `IndirectRelationship` tags.
 The generator validates these tags against actual usage patterns in the code.

 ### Analysis Output